 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance.
 For example, if you're going to have allergy testing done, your doctor will want you or your child to stop taking antihistamine medications for a certain time period before the test.

-- Make a list of any medications, vitamins and supplements that you or your child is taking, if applicable.
+- Make a list of any medications, vitamins and supplements you or your child is taking.

 - Write down questions to ask your doctor.

 Preparing a list of questions can help you make the most of your time with your doctor.
 For a milk allergy, some basic questions to ask your doctor include:

 - Do you think this is a milk allergy or lactose intolerance?